 About the Bridge Program

 The American Physical Society Bridge Program (APS-BP) is an effort to increase the number of physics PhDs awarded to underrepresented minority (URM) students, defined by the project as African Americans, Hispanic Americans and Native Americans.
-APS-BP has done this by creating sustainable transition (bridge programs) and a national network of doctoral granting institutions that provide substantial mentoring for students to successfully complete PhD programs.
+The APS-BP has done this by creating sustainable transition (bridge) programs and a national network of doctoral granting institutions that provide substantial mentoring for students to successfully complete PhD programs.